codemariner/schemart/README.md

 ## Why use this?

 You want to have generated TypeScript types that match your database schema **and** you want to ensure that data you've retrieved from the database matches those types.
-Particularly if you retrieve your data using raw queries.
+Generated types won't matter if the data returned from your queries don't match those types at runtime.
 For example:

 ```typescript
 const User = Record({